esnet/cookiecutter-zeekpackage/{{ cookiecutter.project_slug }}/README.rst

 * ``load``, to configure Zeek to load the package on startup (default after an install).
 * ``remove``, to delete the package from the system.

-AfteIf you're operating in a cluster, after performing any of the above changes, you'll need to re-run ``zeekctl deploy``.
+If you're operating in a cluster, after performing any of the above changes, you'll need to re-run ``zeekctl deploy``.

 Installation
 ------------